The Alabaster Mosque

 What is the Alabaster Mosque famous for?

-The Alabaster Mosque is renowned for its gleaming white alabaster walls, Ottoman architecture, and prominent location atop the Citadel of Cairo.
+The Alabaster Mosque is renowned for its gleaming alabaster walls, Ottoman architecture, and prominent location atop the Cairo Citadel.
 It's also famous as the resting place of Muhammad Ali Pasha.

 Who built the Alabaster Mosque and why?